31/51 cm Maksutov-system Molėtai Astronomical Observatory telescope.

 About the Europlanet 2024 Research Infrastructure (RI)

-The project is funded through the European Commission’s Horizon 2020 programme and runs for four years from February 2020 until January 2024.
-The Europlanet 2024 RI consortium is led by the University of Kent, UK, and has over 50 beneficiary institutions from 24 countries in Europe and around the world, with a further 44 affiliated partners.
-The project draws on the resources of the Europlanet Society to disseminate activities and outcomes and develop a more diverse community of users.
+The project was funded through the European Commission’s Horizon 2020 programme and ran for four years from February 2020 until July 2024.
+The Europlanet 2024 RI consortium was led by the University of Kent, UK, and had over 50 beneficiary institutions from 24 countries in Europe and around the world, with a further 44 affiliated partners.
+The project drew on the resources of the Europlanet Society to disseminate activities and outcomes and develop a more diverse community of users.

 • Transnational Access to 24 laboratories in Europe and seven field sites, as well as additional facilities in South Korea and China.